 About the Regional Council

-At the same time as the BEAC was established in 1993 by the signing of the Kirkenes Declaration, the regional representatives, together with the indigenous peoples signed a co-operation protocol that established the Regional Council for the Barents Euro-Arctic Region with the same objectives as the BEAC - to support and promote co-operation and development in the Barents Region.
-The protocol determines the structure and the general aims of the regional co-operation.
+At the same time as the BEAC was established in 1993 by the signing of the Kirkenes Declaration, the regional representatives, together with the indigenous peoples signed a co-operation protocol that established the Regional Council for the Barents Euro-Arctic Region with the same objectives as the BEAC, to support and promote cooperation and development in the Barents Region.
+The protocol determines the structure and the general aims of the regional cooperation.

 • in Finland: Lapland, Oulu Region, Kainuu and North Karelia

-• in Norway: Nordland and Troms og Finnmark
+• in Norway: Nordland, Troms and Finnmark

 • in Sweden: Norrbotten and Västerbotten

-The Barents Regional Council in Tromsø, October 2021
+The Barents Regional Council in Tromsø

 The Chairmanship of the Barents Regional Council rotates biennially between its member counties.
 The Regional Council convenes twice a year.
 The Regional Council’s meetings are prepared by the Regional Committee, which consists of civil servants from the member county administrations.